Harfenlabor/harfenlabor.com/exampleSite/content/research/the-barberini-harp-1982.md

 ![](/images/soundbox-detail-copy.jpg)

-###### Detail of the lower part of the soundboard, showing the beveled sections it   is built out of.
+###### Detail of the lower part of the soundboard, showing the staves construction.
 Barberini Harp, Museo Nazionale degli Strumenti Musicali, Roma, 1987.

 ***